-- Fuel Delivery: Reimbursement is up to 7 liters.
+Fuel delivery: Reimbursement is up to 7 liters.
 Diesel fuel delivery may be restricted.
-Propane and other fuels are not provided through this service. - Lock-Out Service: Vehicle registration is required. - Trip Interruption Benefits and Assistance: Must be over 150 km from where your trip was started to qualify.
+Propane and other fuels are not provided through this service.

-Pre-authorization, original detailed receipts, and a copy of the repair orders are required.
-Once authorization has been received, the Roadside Assistance advisor will help you make arrangements and explain how to receive payment. - Alternative Service: If assistance cannot be provided right away, the Roadside Assistance advisor may give permission to get local emergency road service.
-You will receive payment, up to \$100, after sending the original receipt to Roadside Assistance.
+- Lock-Out Service: Vehicle registration is required. - Trip Interruption Benefits and Service: Pre-authorization, original detailed receipts, and a copy of the repair orders are required.
+Once authorization has been received, the Roadside Service advisor will help you make arrangements and explain how to receive payment.
+Items considered are hotel, meals, and rental car or a vehicle being delivered back to the customer, up to 800 km. - Alternative Service: If assistance cannot be provided right away, the Roadside Service advisor may give you permission to get local emergency road service.
+You will receive payment, up to \$100, after sending the original receipt to Roadside Service.
 Mechanical failures may be covered, however any cost for parts and labor for repairs not covered by the warranty are the owner responsibility.